Mountains Behind Haiti’s Protests

 One interviewed protester said:

-“You cannot ask someone to sweep the streets, give him a pittance every month and then think you’re going to help him live better.”
+“You can’t ask someone to sweep the streets, give him a pittance every month and think you’re going to help him live better.”

 Terminated state employees marched the next day to demand better living conditions and 36 months of back pay.

-On Thursday September 20, the anniversary of Dessalines’ birthday, there was no indication of a march in Port-au-Prince, although one had been scheduled.
+On Thursday September 20, the anniversary of Dessalines’ birthday, there was no march in Port-au-Prince, despite one being scheduled.
 Is one to believe that protests were held in Haiti nearly every day in September except on the birthday of Independence Hero Jean-Jacques Dessalines?
 Here is how it was done.
 The Haitian government arrested a few journalists, and the rest focused on their colleagues, leaving the protest uncovered.
 A similar tactic of arresting journalists was used to deflect reports of massive protests on Haiti’s Flag Day, May 18.

 Some results of the activism